zdenek-nemec/sandbox/README.md

 * `ahk-demos` - AutoHotkey tutorials and demonstrations
 * `bash-demos` - Bash tutorials and demonstrations
 * `binec` - Everything that was not sorted yet
+* `heroes3` - Ideas related to TBS Heroes of Might and Magic 3
 * `intermediate-tools` - Experimental tools for CSG Intermediate
 * `java-demos` - Java tutorials and demonstrations
+* `json-to-csv-converter` - Experimental application for JSON-CSV conversion
 * `markdown-demos` - Markdown tutorials and demonstrations
-* `python3-demos` - Python 3 tutorials and demonstrations
-* `python3-json-to-csv-converter` - Experimental application for JSON-CSV conversion
-* `python3-math` - Demonstration of mathematical operations and problem solving
+* `math-demos` - Demonstration of mathematical operations and problem solving
+* `outlier-detector` - PoC outlier detector in statistic data
+* `python-demos` - Python tutorials and demonstrations
-* `spring-math` - Java Spring tutorials and demonstrations
+* `spring-demos` - Java Spring tutorials and demonstrations

 ## Rules

 * Every sub-project has its own directory under the root.
-* Name of the sub-project directory is prefixed with the main language or technology used, dash `-` character is used in place of space ` `.
+* Dash `-` character is used instead of space ` ` in the name of the sub-project directory.
-* Structure under the sub-project directory follows language/technology conventions.
+* Structure under the sub-project directory follows language/technology conventions and allows to be imported to IDE (IntelliJ IDEA, PyCharm, etc.).
-* Every sub-project directory contains `README.md` file with basic documentation.
+* Every sub-project directory contains `README.md` file with the basic documentation.